SuyodhanJ6/ANN-Preceptron/README.md

 Then prepare_data.py
-Then we crate sepreate file for or gate, and gate and xor gate --> run it. in above file we are saving model then last we plot the gate
+Then we crate sepreate file for or gate, and gate and xor gate --> run it. in above file we are saving model then last we plot the gate.
 # eg.or gate
 ![or](https://user-images.githubusercontent.com/59029708/205628889-526455c3-e118-41fa-8640-12bc9f7b162b.png)